DormantLogician/equal-language-concept/doc/Structure.md

     'a C 'b C 'c
     'a C,

 Defines an unordered collection of structures.
-Items in a collection may be rearranged to fit inside another category when intersected - generates unions in cases where two or more possible items may fit in a specific location.
+Items in a collection are rearranged to fit inside another category when intersected - generates unions in cases where two or more possible items may fit in a specific location.